Can You Let Lurchers Off Their Leash? [ANSWERED]

 What is a Lurcher?

-Lurchers are any types of dogs that are crossed with greyhounds.
+Lurchers are any type of dog that is crossed with greyhounds.
 Because of this, they can be very fast dogs, though you will often get this speed in short bursts.
 Don’t let that fool you though – that means they can get far away fast before they lose energy.

 Lurchers are sighthounds, so they have great eyesight.
 They can spot prey from a great distance and are stealthy.
 They have a strong hunting instinct, and this can kick in when they spot a delicious rabbit or something else that they want to chase.
 It is hard to distract your lurcher once this instinct kicks in!